eshangonemad/Catprinter-Python-API/README.md

 # Clone the repository.

-$  git  clone  git@github.com:eshangonemad/kittyprinar
+$  git  clone  git@github.com:eshangonemad/Catprinter-Python-API

-$  cd  kittyprinar
+$  cd  Catprinter-Python-API

 # Create a virtualenv on venv/ and activate it.